 Do you like to eat seasonally?
-There are all sorts of spurious claims made about the benefits of eating what’s in season, but the main reason for me is that stuff just tastes better!
+There are all sorts of claims made about the health benefits of eating what’s in season, but the main reason for me is that fresh food just tastes better!
 Take these blood oranges for instance – sweet, tangy and uniquely flavoured with hints of raspberry.
 And only available for a few short weeks at the beginning of the year.
 What a treat!

-The red pigment in the flesh of blood oranges, anthocyanin, is an antioxidant which is not usually present in oranges.
-It forms in the fruit when they are exposed to cold night-time growing temperatures, which is why this fabulous fruit really is a winter specialty.
+The red pigment in the flesh of blood oranges is anthocyanin, is an antioxidant which is not usually present in oranges.
+It forms in the fruits when they are exposed to cold night-time growing temperatures, which is why this fabulous fruit really is a winter specialty.
 The red pigment sometimes also forms in the skin of the orange, although unfortunately the redness of the rind often bears no relation to the colour inside.
 You must cut into your blood orange to reveal just how ruby red the interior.
-The excitement!

-I was pretty excited to see the first blood oranges in the shops recently and, dizzy with enthusiasm, I bought two bags.
+I was pretty excited to see the first blood oranges of the season in the shops recently and, dizzy with enthusiasm, I bought two bags.
 They won’t last long!
 Blood oranges are well suited to both sweet and savoury dishes, as well as being delicious eaten just ‘as is’.
 And I know that Kipper and DH love them too.
-No danger of these beauties going to waste.
+No danger of these citrus beauties going to waste.

 The colours of this salad were just beautiful, and the flavour combinations were outstanding.
 I love avocado and citrus together but the blood orange really added a whole extra dimension.
-I ate this with some crackers and salty smoked salmon and it was terrific together.
-You could also try crumbling over some salty cheese like feta, or add some salty smoked nuts for a vegan alternative.
+We ate this blood orange salad with some crackers and smoked fish and it was terrific together.
+You could also try crumbling over some salty cheese like feta, or add some crunchy smoked nuts for a vegan alternative.

 Want deliciously easy, healthy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)